 The Doctor of Ministry program offers an opportunity for advanced study and learning to expand your ministry reach and legacy.
 The culmination of the program is a final project that integrates course work with your ministry.
 Through this project, each doctoral candidate is provided an avenue for increasing their ministry impact.

 We also offer an MA degree that shares the same core classes as the DMin program, a Master of Arts in Applied Theology (MAAT).
 This degree is designed for ministry leaders with significant ministry experience.
 Entrance into this degree program hinges primarily upon approval by the track supervisor, along with meeting the relevant admissions requirements.
-Contact the DMin program director, Derek Chinn at firstname.lastname@example.org, for further details.
+Contact DMin Program Director Greg Dueker at firstname.lastname@example.org for further details.